 The Virgil Abloh Archive Is More Than the Sum of Its 20,000 Parts (EXCLUSIVE)

-This exhibit, the first major European showcase dedicated to the Abloh's collective efforts, fills the Grand Palais with an enormous variety of items collected and affected over Abloh's life.
+This exhibit, the first major European showcase dedicated to the Abloh's collective efforts, filled the Grand Palais with an enormous variety of items collected and affected over Abloh's life.
 The Virgil Abloh Archive, the branch of Abloh's estate that oversaw the presentation, purportedly contains over 20,000 items of Abloh ephemera, a great deal of which was here on display.

 The exhibit, which runs in Paris until October 9, coincided with Paris Fashion Week but, more notably, ends just ahead of Abloh's 45th birthday in late November.